AdleeAfif/portfolio-app/README.md

 This portfolio project is a personal website that provides insights about myself, showcases my projects, and offers a way to contact me.
 Here's a brief overview of what you can expect:

-- **About Me:** A section where I introduce myself, my background, and my career goals.
+- **About:** A section where I introduce myself, my background, and my career goals.

-- **Applied Stacks:** A list of technologies that I have used or learnt during my journey.
+- **Stack:** A list of technologies that I have used or learnt during my journey.

-- **Projects:** A portfolio of my past and ongoing projects.
+- **Project:** A portfolio of my past and ongoing projects.
 Each project includes a description, images/screenshots, and a link to the live project or its repository on GitHub.

 - **Resume:** You can download my up-to-date resume/CV to get a comprehensive view of my skills and experiences.